 The course of MBBS is five and half years including one year of internship.
 The first year consists of one year teaching basic science subjects – Anatomy, Physiology and Bio-chemistry with some learning of Community Medicine.
 Second year consists of para-clinical subjects – Microbiology, Pathology, Pharmacology and Forensic Medicine with Community Medicine.
 Third year is divided in two parts.
-Part I is of one year with subjects to be appear for exam are ophthalmology, ENT and Community Medicine.
-Part II is again of one year with subjects to be appear in exam are Medicine, Surgery, Obstetrics and Gynecology and Pediatrics.
+Part I is of one year with subjects to appear in exam, which are ophthalmology, ENT and Community Medicine.
+Part II is again of one year with subjects to appear in exam, which are Medicine, Surgery, Obstetrics and Gynecology and Pediatrics.